Top candlestick patterns traders should know

 • Body: The candle’s body represents an asset’s open and closing price in an interval.
 The location of the open and closed points determines the direction of the price movement.
 In a bullish candlestick, the close is higher than the open, and in a bearish candlestick, the close is lower than the open.

-• Shadow (wick): Each candlestick often contains one or two shadows or wicks, depending on the price movement during the interval.
+• Wick (shadow): Each candlestick often contains one or two shadows or wicks, depending on the price movement during the interval.
 The shadows or wicks reflect the high and low points of prices for a specific interval.
-The highest point of the wick represents the highest point that price reached, while the lowest point of the wick represents the lowest point that price reached.
+The highest point of the wick represents the highest point that the price reached, while the lowest point of the wick represents the lowest point that the price reached.
 When a candlestick only has one wick, depending on the direction of the wick, it means that the open or close price is the same as the high or low price in that specific interval.

 • Colour: The colour of the candlestick represents the direction of price movement in a particular interval.
 When a candlestick is green or white, the price rises, whereas if the candlestick is red or black, the price decreases.